translate/translate/docs/commands/posegment.rst

 a new file with revised and smaller translation units.

-This is useful for the creation of a file that can be used as a Translation Memory (e.g. when using :ref:`pootle:updatetm` to create translation memory for Pootle) as you should get better matching after you have exposed translated sentences that might occur elsewhere in your work.
+This is useful for the creation of a file that can be used as a Translation Memory as you should get better matching after you have exposed translated sentences that might occur elsewhere in your work.

 Posegment won't do very advanced sentence boundary detection and alignment, but